w3f/polkadot-wiki/docs/learn/learn-opengov.md

 ![opengov-overview](../assets/opengov-overview.png)

-In OpenGov, a proposal can only be submitted by the Public.
+In OpenGov, all the proposals are initiated by the public.
 The proposal will enter a Lead-in period (for more information, see [Referenda Timeline](#referenda-timeline)), after which it will follow a specific [Track](#origins-and-tracks) depending on its Origin.
 There are [15 Origins](../maintain/maintain-guides-opengov.md#origins-and-tracks-info), each with a different